Bonding with Grandparents Who Live Far Away

 Create a Virtual Tradition

-Regardless of grandparents living close or far away, using the holiday season as an opportunity to solidify those bonds will help you develop traditions that will last a lifetime.
+Regardless of grandparents living close or far away, it’s important to solidify those bonds and will help you develop traditions that will last a lifetime.